bonassifabio/elegant_breeze/README.md

 ==============
 Patched QtCurve
 ------
 I've patched QtCurve to remove the shadows of popup-menus and tooltips.
 Yep, actually QtCurve doesn't allow to change them.
 I plan to add an option and submit a pull request, but it will take some time.
-In the meanwile, you can clone [my fork QtCurve](https://github.com/gnufabio/qtcurve) and use it instead of the packaged QtCurve.
+In the meanwile, you can clone [my forked QtCurve](https://github.com/gnufabio/qtcurve) and use it instead of the packaged QtCurve.
 Give a look to it for more details.

 Install theme
 ------